solidjs/solid-docs-legacy/en/guides/rendering.md

+---
+title: Rendering
+description: Discusses the different templating and rendering options in Solid.
+sort: 2
+---

 # Rendering

 Solid supports templating in 3 forms JSX, Tagged Template Literals and Solid's HyperScript variant, although JSX is the predominate form.
 Why?
 JSX is a great DSL made for compilation.
 It has clear syntax, supports TypeScript, works with Babel and supports other tooling like Code Syntax Highlighting and Prettier.
 It was only pragmatic to use a tool that basically gives you that all for free.
 As a compiled solution it provides great DX.
 Why struggle with custom Syntax DSLs when you can use one so widely supported?